jy222bz/ml-authorship-attribution/README.md

 ```

 ## Subject Literature
-### The total number of literature pieces is 108, with each of the 18 unique authors - making it six books per author, resulting in 108 unique books.
+### The total number of literature pieces is 108, and 18 unique authors, making it six books per author, resulting in 108 unique books.

 | Book Name                                                   | Author             |
 |-------------------------------------------------------------|--------------------|